Transferring Business Ownership to Employees

 Q: Do you see any downsides to an ESOP that would keep you from recommending it to certain clients?
 Why?

 A: You have to be prepared to educate your workforce about ownership transition through ESOP.
-Business owners should also learn a lot about it, and having higher-level business and financial acumen is helpful.
-There’s a cost associated with it; it’s not just a one-page form you can fill out in one day.
-Those who aren’t willing to put the time and education into the process should likely consider another form of ownership transition.
+Business owners should learn a lot about it, and having higher-level business and financial acumen is helpful.
+There are costs associated with ESOPs — both to create them and ongoing fees — and forming an ESOP is not a quick one-page form you can fill out in one day.
+Those who aren’t willing to put the time and education into the ESOP process should consider another form of ownership transition.

 Q: Anything else to add about succession planning or ESOPs?

-A: I always recommend that business owners start talking to their partners sooner rather than later.
-If you’re thinking about it now, it’s potentially a conversation you should have started years ago.
+A: I always recommend business owners start talking to their partners sooner rather than later.
+If you’re thinking about ownership transition now, likely it’s a conversation that should have started years ago.
 ESOPs have helped the companies I’ve worked with in the past in M&A transactions.
 It’s actually a small competitive advantage when a competitor is looking to purchase the company; having an ESOP can help bridge a gap because the company purchasing knows the employees are invested in it as owners, too.